NeuraLegion/sectester-js/packages/bus/README.md

 ### HttpCommandDispatcher

-The `HttpCommandDispatcher` is an alternative way to execute RPC command.
-To use `HttpCommandDispatcher` pass the following options object to the constructor method:
+The `HttpCommandDispatcher` is an alternative way to execute the commands over HTTP.
+To start, you should create an `HttpCommandDispatcher` instance by passing the following options to the constructor:

 ```ts
 import { HttpCommandDispatcher, HttpCommandDispatcherConfig } from '@secbox/bus';